semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 The ``--datasets_base_dir`` parameter points to a directory that contains BIO datasets.
 The script will automatically generate the configuration files at the ``--output_dir`` location.
+Many of configuration files have been generated and grouped in the [config directory](config).
+These configuration files can be used.

-An example file looks like this:
+An example configuration file looks like this:

 ```
 {